winstan/hubitat_envisalink/README.md

 * The Envisalink system password that you setup when installing Envisalink.
 * Master Disarming Code
 * The static IP address of the Envisalink device.
-* Knowledge of how the Zones are laid out in your DSC Alarm system configuration.
+* Knowledge of how the Zones are laid out in your DSC or Vista/Honeywell Alarm system configuration.

 _At this time, I only support a single partition configuration._